Seat number configuration of the box-ball system, and its relation to the 10-elimination and invariant measures: Introduction

 Note that for the case $\Omega \subset \left\{0,1\right\}^{\Z}$, the domain of $W_{\ell}(\eta, \cdot)$ can be extended to $\Z$, and the one-step time evolution of the BBS($\ell$) on the whole-line is also described by $T_{\ell} : \Omega \to \Omega$, which is defined via the same equation \eqref{eq:dynamics}, see Section 4 for details.

 Despite the simple description of the dynamics, it is known that the BBS exhibits solitonic behavior, i.e., the BBS is a classical integrable system.
-There are infinite type of solitons in the BBS, and each type is labeled by $k \in \N$.
-A $k$-soliton is composed of $k$ $1$s and $k$ $0$s, and solitons in the BBS are identified by the {\it Takahashi-Satsuma algorithm}, see Appendix \ref{app:TS} for details.
-In addition, it is known that the BBS is also integrable in the quantum sense, and the origin of the integrability of the BBS has been well-studied, see \cite{IKT} and references therein for details.
-We note that the concept of "soliton" is not necessary to state the results of this paper, but if something can be interpreted intuitively in terms of solitons, it will be mentioned as remarks(e.g., Remarks \ref{rem:seat_sol}, \ref{rem:zeta_sol}, \ref{rem:skip_sol}.).
+There are {infinitely many} types of solitons in the BBS, and each type is labeled by $k \in \N$.
+A $k$-soliton is composed of $k$ $1$s and $k$ $0$s, and solitons in the BBS are identified by the {\it Takahashi--Satsuma algorithm}, see Appendix \ref{app:TS} for details. { Figure \ref{fig:intro_soliton} gives a simple illustration of how solitons can be visualized through the graph of the carrier $W_{\infty}$.
+The colored solitons in the figure are those identified by the Takahashi--Satsuma algorithm.
+In the carrier graph representation, a $k$-soliton appears as a peak of height $k$.
+Thus, in Figure~\ref{fig:intro_soliton}, the blue curve represents a $3$-soliton, while the orange curve represents a $1$-soliton.
+The figure also shows how solitons of different sizes interact.
+After the interaction, both solitons recover their original shapes, but their positions are shifted compared with the positions expected from free propagation.
+This shift is called the phase shift of the soliton interaction.} In addition {to the solitonic behavior of the BBS}, it is known that the BBS is also integrable in the quantum sense, and the origin of the integrability of the BBS has been well-studied, see \cite{IKT} and references therein for details.
+We note that the concept of ``soliton" is not necessary to state the results of this paper, but if something can be interpreted intuitively in terms of solitons, it will be mentioned as remarks (e.g., Remarks \ref{rem:seat_sol}, \ref{rem:zeta_sol}, \ref{rem:skip_sol}.).

 As in the cases of classical integrable systems, such as the Korteweg-de Vries equation, the initial value problem of the BBS can be solved via the explicit linearization methods \cite{T,KOSTY,MIT,FNRW}.
-Recently, a new linearization of the BBS($\ell$) on the half-line, called the seat number configuration, is introduced in \cite{MSSS} and used to study the explicit relationships between the rigged configuration and the slot decomposition.
+Recently, a new linearization of the BBS($\ell$) on the half-line, called the seat number configuration, was introduced in \cite{MSSS} and used to study the explicit relationships between the rigged configuration and the slot decomposition.

-The aim of this paper is fourfold.
-The first is to define a natural shift operator for the seat number configuration, and this is done via the {\it $k$-skip map}, $\Psi_{k} : \Omega \to \Omega$, introduced in Section \ref{sec:seat}.
-The second is to describe the relationships between the seat number configuration and the $10$-elimination, and this will be done in Section \ref{sec:10}.
-The $10$-elimination was originally introduced in \cite{MIT} to solve the initial value problem of the periodic BBS, and in this paper, the $10$-elimination will be defined as a map $\Phi_{1} : \Omega_{< \infty} \to \Omega_{< \infty}$, where $\Omega_{< \infty}$ is the set of all finite ball configuration on the half-line :